 This development does show what was once a niche product is rapidly become standard amongst almost all long-haul airlines.
 Other airlines due to add premium economy include American Airlines.

-More details on Iberia’s new product are available on this PDF presentation.
+More details on Iberia’s new product are available on this attached PDF presentation from Iberia.

 Update January 2017: Premium economy is now on sale at Iberia.com for flights to New York and Chicago from May, Miami from August, Boston from September, Bogota from October and Mexico from November.